sqlxpert/10-minute-aws-client-vpn/README.md

 ## Parameter Updates

-You can toggle the `Enable` parameter.
+You can toggle the `Enable` parameter (always in CloudFormation, never from Terraform).

-You can add or remove a backup subnet (in a second Availability Zone), but you must do it while the VPN is enabled or the change won't register.
+You can add or remove a backup subnet (in a second Availability Zone), but you must do it while the VPN is enabled, or the change won't register.

 You can also switch between generic and custom VPN client security groups.

-Do not try to change the VPC, the IP address ranges, or the path parameters after you have created the `CVpn` stack.
-Instead, create a `CVpn2` stack, delete your original `CVpn` stack, then update the _remote_ line of your client configuration file and re-import.
+Do not try to change the VPC, the IP address ranges, or the path parameters after the `CVpn` stack has been created.
+Instead, create a `CVpn2` stack (in Terraform, create a new module instance with `cvpn_stack_name_suffix = "2"`&nbsp;), then update the _remote_ line of your client configuration file and re-import to your VPN client utility.
 The optional [cloudformation/10-minute-aws-client-vpn-policy.json](/cloudformation/10-minute-aws-client-vpn-policy.json) stack policy protects against most of these changes.